sindresorhus/file-type/readme.md

 ## Abort signal

-Some asynchronous operations can be aborted by passing the [AbortSignal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) interface to the `FileTypeParser` constructor.
+Some async operations can be aborted by passing an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) to the `FileTypeParser` constructor.

 ```js
 import {FileTypeParser} from 'file-type'; // or `NodeFileTypeParser` in Node.js